 No matter what display you use, you'll also have the option of performance modes that output at lower resolutions to preserve framerate, though if Microsoft has pulled off what it says it has, you might never need it.

 While we had previously speculated about virtual reality support for Project Scorpio, Microsoft took to the stage at GDC 2017 and officially announced that mixed reality experiences are coming to not only the Xbox One X, but possibly even the standard Xbox One in 2018.

 For those that are unsure of what mixed reality is, you're not alone, as different companies use it to describe different concepts.
 Microsoft's definition is a mix of virtual and augmented reality: an experience that mixes the real world with digital information, like playing Minecraft on your living room table or seeing the representation of in-game characters beyond the borders of your TV.

 Both augmented and virtual reality offer different benefits: virtual reality is more immersive, while games like Pokemon Go are perfect for use in augmented reality.
 For more information on what mixed reality is, take a look at the following explainer from Microsoft:

 Which games will be available for it?

-Some older games will also be patched with specific Xbox One X support to run better on the new hardware, and will carry a new 'Xbox One X Enhanced' logo.
-More than 30 such titles were announced at E3, including Gears of War 4, Killer Instinct, Minecraft, Forza Horizon 3 and Halo Wars 2, and third-party titles from Final Fantasy 15 to Resident Evil 7.
+Some older games will also be patched with specific Xbox One X support to run better on the new hardware, and will carry a new 'Xbox One X Enhanced' logo, including Gears of War 4, Killer Instinct, Minecraft, Forza Horizon 3 and Halo Wars 2, and third-party titles from Final Fantasy 15 to Resident Evil 7.